|

 Marshfield,

-Wisconsin.
 They have two adult children, Brian, an architect, and

 Siri, a student and horse trainer.
-For
+The Carters enjoy books, baseball,

-more biographical information on Mr. Carter and his family, go to resume.
+outdoor feeders.
+For more biographical information on Mr. Carter and his family, go to resumé. |

 |